syyePhenomenol/Silksong.Benchwarp/Benchwarp/Data/ReviewNotes.md

     - Dock_15__left2: collider obstacle.
     - Room_Forge__right1: collider obstacle (simple key door).
     - Room_Forge__top1: collider obstacle.

+### Moss_Grotto
+    - Tut_01__left1: collider obstacle.
+    - Tut_01__left3: collider obstacle.
+    - Tut_01__top1: hornet is stuck above the visible area, if the sequence of Hornet passing out when reaching Bone Bottom is not triggered.
+    - Tut_02: credits appear for a split second on the bottom right when entering the scene.
+    - Tut_03: titled area should be Ruined Chapel. (redacted, it is outside the "real" chapel)
+    - Tut_03__door1: corresponds to the "Ascend" prompt.
+    - Tut_03__door1_firstExit: appears to behave the same as door1.
+However, the flipped transition is Bonetown__bot1_firstEntry.
+    - Tut_03__door2: Should arrive at the door to the Chapel, but arrives at top1 regardless of whether if in Act 3 or not.
+Also need to handle door being closed when not Act 3.
+    - Tut_04: titled area should be Ruined Chapel.
+    - Tut_05: titled area should be Ruined Chapel.

 ### Doors with dynamic targets
     - Shadow_04__left1: collider obstacle.